Hertzole/advanced-level-editor/README.md

 #### Write custom writers and readers for serialization
 TODO

+## 📃 License
+ALE itself is licensed under MIT.
+However, it contains some code that is under Unity's own license.
+As long as you use ALE within Unity, you're good to go.

 ## ❤ Credits
 [yasirkula](https://github.com/yasirkula) - [Dynamic Panels for Unity3D](https://github.com/yasirkula/UnityDynamicPanels) for panels
 [yasirkula](https://github.com/yasirkula) - [Runtime Inspector & Hierarchy for Unity 3D](https://github.com/yasirkula/UnityRuntimeInspector) for tree control